LasseBendtsen/JavaFX-on-NixOS/README.md

 ## 2. Place the nix-shell provided `shell.nix`

-Place it somewhere you like, such as /home/user/nix-shells/javafx/ Run it as nix-shell, first time it will download resources
+Place it somewhere you like, such as /home/user/nix-shells/javafx/ \n Run it as "nix-shell", first time it will download resources

 you can replace the pkgs.jdk21 with something else if you use another version, and add additional libraries if you need